-Tonight was the company’s annual Holiday Party.
-Typically, this kind of event usually takes place at our Corporate Headquarters but this year the company decided to take the party off-site to Downtown LA.
+Typically, this kind of event usually takes place at our Corporate Headquarters, but this year the company decided to take the party off-site.

 Need a Lyft?

-The evening started with a Lyft ride to the venue.
-If you RSVP’d to attend the Holiday Party the company was courteous enough to provide a Lyft promo code to assist with transportation to and from the venue.
-Being that the venue was in DTLA, a one-way trip would total more than the actual value of the promo code.
-Therefore, a group of us decided to carpool to reduce the round-trip cost.
+If you RSVP’d to attend the Holiday Party, the company was courteous enough to provide a Lyft credit to assist those who did not want to drive.
+Unfortunately, the cost of a one-way trip totaled out to be more than the value of the credit.
+Therefore, a group of us decided to carpool to reduce the roundtrip cost.